microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge00.md

 - **[NodeJS pre-built installer downloads](https://nodejs.org/en/download/)**
 - **[Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)**

-- **[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview)** as a centralized FHIR Compliant data management solution to persist FHIR bundles.
+- **[Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview)** is a set of managed API services that support multiple health data standards for the exchange of structured data.
+You can deploy multiple instances of different service types (FHIR, DICOM, and MedTech) that seamlessly work with one another within a workspace.
+All service instances within a workspace share a compliance boundary and common configuration settings.
+- **[FHIR service in Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/)** is a managed, centralized Fast Healthcare Interoperability Resources (FHIR®) Compliant data management solution to ingest, manage, and persist Protected Health Information PHI in the cloud.
+It enables rapid exchange of data through FHIR APIs, backed by a managed Platform-as-a Service (PaaS) offering for high performance and low latency.
-- **[FHIR Bulk Load](https://github.com/microsoft/fhir-server-samples)** for bulk ingestions performed by a function app that is triggered whenever new or modified BLOB arrives in the `fhirimport` BLOB container.
+- **[FHIR Bulk Load](https://github.com/microsoft/fhir-loader)** is a Function App solution for bulk ingestions of FHIR Bundle (compressed and non-compressed) and NDJSON files that is triggered whenever new or modified BLOB arrives in the designated BLOB container.
+It uses a High Speed Parallel Event Grid that triggers from storage accounts or other event grid resources, and has a comprehensive Auditing, Error logging and Retry for throttled transactions.
-- **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** is a logic app based workflow to ingest and convert C-CDA and HL7v2 message into FHIR bundle.
-- **[FHIR Proxy](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIRProxy)** is a function app solution that acts as an intelligent and secure gateway (reverse proxy) to FHIR Server and provides a consolidated approach to **[pre and post processing](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIRProxy#pre-and-post-processing-support)** of FHIR Server, i.e. `PublishFHIREventPostProcess` to publish FHIR CUD events for resources to a configured eventhub.
-It acts as a FHIR specific reverse proxy rewriting responses and brokering requests to FHIR Servers.
-- **[SMART on FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/use-smart-on-fhir-proxy)** proxy to integrate partner apps with FHIR Servers and EMR systems through FHIR interfaces.
+- **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** is an open source project that enables conversion of health data from legacy formats to FHIR.
+It supports four types of conversions, HL7v2 to FHIR, C-CDA to FHIR, JSON to FHIR and FHIR STU3 to R4.
+The converter uses templates that define mappings between these different data formats.
+The templates are written in Liquid templating language and make use of custom filters.
 - **[Azure Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about)** event-driven architecture that handles FHIR CUD events from the FHIR Server to enable post-processing for topic subscribers to kickoff downstream workflows.
 - **[Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview)** conversion workflow to ingest C-CDA data, call FHIR Converter API for C-CDA to FHIR bundle conversion and load the resulted FHIR bundle into FHIR Server.
 - **[Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview)** as the event trigger mechanism to auto ingest and convert HL7v2 messages, pushed to the FHIR Service Bus, into FHIR bundles.